Generalizable Deepfake Detection Based on Forgery-aware Layer Masking and Multi-artifact Subspace Decomposition: Experiments

-As the number of fine-tuned layers increases, model performance shows a clear improvement in the early stage and reaches its optimum at $m=16$, achieving an average AUC of \textbf{0.893}.
-This indicates that a moderate level of layer-wise fine-tuning can effectively enhance the model’s adaptability to cross-domain forgery features while preserving the pretrained semantic structure.
-However, when $m>16$, the performance shows a slight degradation, suggesting that excessively deep parameter updates may adversely affect the stability of pretrained representations and thus weaken overall generalization performance.
-Based on these observations, we adopt $m=16$ as the default setting in subsequent experiments to achieve a reasonable balance between performance and training stability.
+\textbf{Effects of the Number of Tuned Layers $m$ in FLM.} Our backbone is CLIP ViT-L/14~\cite{Radford2021CLIP}, which contains 24 Vision Transformer blocks.
+Each block includes a self-attention module, and each self-attention module consists of four linear projections.
+Therefore, the backbone contains 96 linear layers that can be adapted.
+To study how the number of tuned layers influences performance, we vary $m \in \{1,4,16,48,96\}$ under the same training setup and evaluate frame-level AUC in four cross-dataset scenarios.
+When $m=96$, this setting is equivalent to enabling parameter updates for all self-attention linear layers.
+The results are reported in Table~\ref{m}.
+As shown in the table, increasing $m$ leads to a clear performance improvement in the early stage, and the best performance is achieved at $m=16$, with an average AUC of \textbf{89.3\%}.
+This indicates that selecting a moderate number of layers for updating can effectively improve the cross-dataset generalization ability of the model in deepfake detection.
+However, when $m>16$, performance slightly degrades, suggesting that excessively enabling parameter updates across layers may increase disturbance to pretrained semantic representations and consequently harm generalization.
+Based on these observations, $m=16$ is adopted as the default setting in subsequent experiments to achieve a favorable balance between performance and representation preservation.

-\textbf{Effect of pretrained vision foundation models:} We investigate the impact of different pretrained vision foundation models (VFMs) on the performance of the proposed MASM framework.
-Specifically, we evaluate four representative models, including BEiT ViT-B/16~\cite{Bao2021BEIT}, BEiT ViT-L/16~\cite{Bao2021BEIT}, CLIP ViT-B/16~\cite{Radford2021CLIP}, and CLIP ViT-L/14~\cite{Radford2021CLIP}, with CLIP ViT-L/14 serving as the default backbone in our main experiments.
-The results are summarized in Table~\ref{VFMs}.

-The results show that CLIP-based models consistently outperform the BEiT variants across all test datasets.
-This performance gap can be mainly attributed to the differences in their pretraining paradigms.
-BEiT learns visual representations through masked image modeling, which emphasizes local reconstruction and pixel-level consistency.
-In contrast, CLIP is pretrained using large-scale image–text contrastive learning, enabling the model to acquire more discriminative and semantically consistent high-level representations under cross-modal supervision.
-As a result, CLIP exhibits stronger semantic transferability in cross-domain deepfake detection tasks.

-Moreover, from the perspective of model capacity, ViT-L/14 further improves overall performance compared with ViT-B/16, indicating that higher-capacity visual encoders enable the multi-artifact subspace decomposition module in MASM to capture more stable and discriminative artifact features.